Moonchild Sanelly

 Sanelisiwe Twisha (born 1987), known professionally as Moonchild Sanelly is a South African musician and dancer.
-She is known for her signature blue-coloured hair and her self-created music genre called "Future ghetto punk".
+She is known for her signature blue-coloured hair and her self-created music genre called "Future ghetto funk".
 Originally from Port Elizabeth, the singer first came into limelight in the Durban poetry and music scene before relocating to Johannesburg, where she has continued her musical career.

 Her music has reached audiences beyond South Africa's borders, playing in festivals such as SXSW in Austin, Texas and Primavera Sound in Barcelona.
 In August 2018, she went on a European tour with South African hip hop group Die Antwoord.

 Early life and education

 Moonchild Sanelly was born in Port Elizabeth, South Africa.
 She was born into a musical family, with her brother being a hip hop producer, her mother a jazz singer, and her cousins kwaito dancers.

 She moved to Durban in 2005 to study fashion at the Linea Fashion Design Academy and stayed there for six years.